fastly/terraform-provider-fastly/docs/resources/alert.md

 Optional:

-- `ignore_below` (Number) Floor noise that can be configured to ignore data points that are below this threshold.
+- `ignore_below` (Number) Threshold for the denominator value used in evaluations that calculate a rate or ratio.
+Usually used to filter out noise.

 <a id="nestedblock--dimensions"></a>